Settlement in the Opioid Epidemic

 Employers Roles in Addiction Care

 Employer involvement in addiction care supports employee recovery and workplace productivity by providing resources and reducing stigma.
-Benefits include better well-being and less absenteeism, while challenges involve privacy, expertise gaps, and potential discrimination.
+Benefits include better well-being and reduced absenteeism, while challenges include privacy concerns, expertise gaps, and potential discrimination.
 Ethical issues focus on balancing autonomy with safety.
-Success also depends on individual self-management, family support, and community resources that help employers … Read more
+Success also depends on individual self-management, family support, and community resources that help … Read more

 Buprenorphine Rx by Pharmacists

 Allowing pharmacists to prescribe buprenorphine for opioid use disorder improves access to treatment, especially in underserved areas.
 Benefits include convenience and reduced stigma, while challenges involve care coordination and privacy concerns.
 Ethical issues focus on informed consent and quality of care.
-Pharmacists must have a valid DEA registration, complete required training, and follow state laws … Read more
+Pharmacists must have a valid DEA registration, complete the required training, and comply with … Read more

 Medicaid cuts in Addiction